 1.1.3 Probability and computation

 Is there any use of probabilistic bits in computation?
-It might seem at first that they are not particularly useful since the values 0 and 11 of a regular bit represent definite knowledge while a probabilistic bit represents approximate knowledge (or the lack of knowledge).
+It might seem at first that they are not particularly useful since the values and of a regular bit represent definite knowledge while a probabilistic bit represents approximate knowledge (or the lack of knowledge).
 Why should I waste the space on my computer to store probabilistic bits that reflect my lack of information if instead I could store the actual information that I have, even if it is incomplete?
 The advantage of probabilistic bits is that they represent partial knowledge more accurately – if you don’t know something, it is better to admit it and make a random guess rather than pretend that you know the correct answer with certainty.
 This is illustrated in the problem below where Alice’s donkey robot has to make a decision while lacking full information.

 Homework 1.2 (Alice’s donkey).